Why you should care

 The legendary British prime minister was known for imbibing large quantities of alcohol, particularly in the later stages of World War II, and he openly admitted to relying on it.
 He typically had a glass of whiskey at his desk, and he drank brandy and Champagne at both lunch and dinner.

 1. Boris Yeltsin

 While it might be unusual to find a Russian leader who wasn’t a heavy drinker, Yeltsin put his predecessors to shame.
 He often appeared drunk in public, including at high-profile diplomatic events.
-The former president’s epic drinking is also memorialized in a Simpsons episode, in which the highest reading of a Breathalyzer registers as “Yeltsin.”
+The late president’s epic drinking is memorialized in a Simpsons episode, in which the highest reading of a Breathalyzer registers as “Yeltsin.”

 Honorable Mentions: Mickey Mantle, Christopher Hitchens, Ulysses S. Grant and F. Scott Fitzgerald.

 These were different times — different eras, even — and, today, high-functioning alcoholics have ways to seek help and can even look to well-known public figures who’ve come forward to share their own battles with alcohol and their roads to recovery.
 To these 10 who somehow made it by the skin of their teeth, we raise a glass to say salud, and we ask you all to please drink responsibly.

 This OZY encore was originally published in November 2013.